basho/basho_docs/content/riak/kv/2.2.0/using/performance/open-files-limit.md

 launchctl limit maxfiles
 ```

-The response should looking something like this:
+The response should look something like this:

 ```bash
 maxfiles    65536          65536